 By Col. Gregory Breazile

 Col. Gregory Breazile is the director of communication, NATO Training Mission-Afghanistan/Combined Security Transition Command-Afghanistan.
-He is a combat veteran with 26 years of Marine Corps service.
-He lives in Stillwater.
+Breazile is a combat veteran with 26 years of Marine Corps service.
+He is from Stillwater.